joshuamorton/joshuamorton.github.com/_posts/2015-9-27-decorators.md

 I leave testing this as an exercise to the reader.

 That's a wrap for my introductory post, hope you enjoyed it.
 I'm always looking for feedback though you can't comment here.
-[Here's]() the link to the "inverted" version of this that should be a valid python 3.x file, and [here's]({{ site.github_url }}{{ page.path }}) the link to the post source.
+[Here's]( {{ site.github_url }}"_blogscripts/2015-9-27-decorators.py") the link to the "inverted" version of this that should be a valid python 3.x file, and [here's]({{ site.github_url }}{{ page.path }}) the link to the post source.

+There may be some python errors in this, but the code in the source file is all correct.